 Heart-failure patients have a better chance of survival if they’re conscientious about taking their pills, even if those pills are placebos, says a Duke University Medical Center study.

-In an international clinical trial of 7,599 heart failure patients1, the researchers found that good adherence was associated with similar lower mortality rates for both the placebo and an angiotensin receptor blocker (ARB), a medication used to relax and dilate blood vessels, when compared to patients who were not as adherent.
+An international clinical trial of 7,599 heart failure patients1, demonstrated that good adherence to treatment plays an important role in the effectiveness of treatment.
+In this study good adherence was associated with similar lower mortality rates for both the placebo and angiotensin receptor blockers, when compared to patients who were not as adherent.
 Also, good adherence was associated with lower rates of hospitalization for both placebo and active drug.

 11 Placebo acupuncture tied to higher in-vitro fertilization pregnancies

-Compared to real acupuncture, placebo acupuncture is associated with significantly higher overall pregnancy rates among women undergoing in-vitro fertilization (IVF), according to the University of Hong Kong study15.
+Even more incredible is that compared to real acupuncture, placebo acupuncture is associated with significantly higher overall pregnancy rates among women undergoing in-vitro fertilization, according to the University of Hong Kong study15.

 12 Placebo effect exists in animals